GTIS-dotcom/UniCare/README.md

     ii.
 Electrical Basics,Microcontroller and Embedded Systems

     iii.
 Data Structure and Algorithms and Object Oriented Programming(OOP).
-  - My Goal:To be Computer Engineer who is able to deliver and improve the Tech of Zambia within the next decade.
+- My Goal: To be Computer Engineer who is able to deliver and improve the Tech of Zambia within the next decade.
 # C. Projects I have worked on
 personal Project
   1. Cargo Tracking Receipt